These Are the American Brands Millennials Love

 This American technology company has staked a substantial claim within various categories of consumer goods, such as phones, TVs, speakers and watches.
 When you think of Apple, it’s not just about high-level technology — it’s also about sleek innovation.

-A branding ad agency Moosylvania surveyed 1,500 millennial consumers who placed Apple at the top of its list of favorites.
+In 2016, branding ad agency Moosylvania surveyed 1,500 millennial consumers who placed Apple at the top of its list of favorites.
 Millennials support the brand so much that they are literally buying into the company.
-In fact, Business Insider reported that the trading app, Robinhood, showed millennial investors are buying shares of Apple 78 percent more often than they are selling.
+In fact, Business Insider reported that trading app, Robinhood, showed millennial investors are buying shares of Apple 78 percent more often than they are selling.

 Nils Versemann / Shutterstock.com

 Although traditional Target stores average around 130,000 square feet, the discount retailer is shifting from large suburban stores to smaller stores in urban areas and college towns to appeal to its new target demographic, reported the Wall Street Journal.

 But accessibility is only one of the reasons why millennials are gravitating toward Target.
 With the company’s two private label brands, Archer Farms and Up and Up, millennials can still shop even when on a budget.

 Unlike Baby Boomers, who care less about the price and place a higher value on trusting the brand, 63 percent of millennials say the price is the most important when choosing a retailer, according to a 2017 retail experience study conducted by TD Bank.